maxim-uvarov/my-cybegraph/cybergraph.md

 > -- Robert Benchley, in Chips off the Old Benchley, 1949

 I found this quote in one of the most insightful essays of all time for me: [structured procrastination](https://structuredprocrastination.com) by [John Perry](http://john.jperry.net).

+### My favorite books

+#### Man, the manipulator: the inner journey from manipulation to actualization.
+Shostrom, E. L. (1967).

+I read the translation to Russian of this book in the age of 19 and it influenced much my world view.

+#### What The Buddha Taught.
+Rahula, Walpola (1959).

+I read this book in the age of 35 years old and just loved it for condensed knowledge.

+#### I Am That: Talks with Sri Nisargadatta Maharaj, by translator Maurice Frydman (1973).

+I read this book in the age of 36 and it is with me since then.